Butaritari: 1606 to 1899

 The Spanish expedition led by Pedro Fernandes de Queirós sighted the Buen Viaje (good trip in Spanish) Islands (Butaritari and Makin) on 8 July 1606.

 Traditionally, Butaritari and Makin were ruled by a chief or Uea who lived on Butaritari Island.
 This chief had all the powers and authority to make and impose decisions for Butaritari and Makin, a system very different from the southern Gilbert Islands where power was wielded collectively by the unimwane or old men.

 The people of Kuma village had the power to call dolphins or whales, and used this ability on special occasions to provide meat for important feasts such as the opening of a new maneaba.

 The islands were visited as part of the United States Exploring Expedition in 1841.
 Any possible Guano Islands Act claim by the United States to Butaritari and Little Makin was renounced in the 1970s.

 The first traders resident in the Gilberts were Randell and Durant who arrived in 1846.
-Durant moved on the Makin, while Randell remained on Butaritari.
+Durant moved on to Makin, while Randell remained on Butaritari.
 The earliest trading companies on Butaritari were the Hamburg-based Handels-und Plantagen-Gesellschaft der Südsee-Inseln zu Hamburg (DHPG) with Pacific headquarters in Samoa, and On Chong (Chinese traders with Australian connections via the goldfields).
 These traders helped Butaritari became the commercial and trading capital of the Gilbert Islands until Burns Philp, a powerful trading company, moved to Tarawa, following the seat of political power.